National Employment Lawyers Association

 For many proactive and valuable suggestions in this regard go to Top Tips for How to Get the Most Severance (that I have written).

-Depending on the circumstances, I can make a big positive monetary difference in increasing what you receive, and I can also protect your interests with regard to non-monetary issues (e.g. – reducing/ eliminating restrictive covenants such as non-compete clauses and non-solicitation clauses, limiting non-disparagement clauses, and having there be a truly enforceable neutral reference clause, as well as having the Employer agree in writing not to contest you receiving unemployment compensation benefits, etc.).
+Depending on the circumstances, I can make a big positive monetary difference in increasing what you receive, and I can also protect your interests with regard to non-monetary issues (e.g. – reducing/ eliminating restrictive covenants such as non-compete clauses and non-solicitation clauses, limiting non-disparagement clauses to instead be non-defamation clauses in compliance with the NLRA, removing forfeiture clauses and other penalty clauses, and having there be a truly enforceable neutral reference clause, as well as having the Employer agree in writing not to contest you receiving unemployment compensation benefits, etc.).

 Just because the employer in writing offers a certain amount of severance, that does not mean that the amount is etched in stone for the employer to unilaterally decide how much you are to receive – you should have a say in this too!
 I have often successfully negotiated and obtained an increase – by many thousands of dollars – in the amount of severance that my clients are to receive.